When is the conference?

 Who should attend?

-It is highly recommended that technologists that like the best beers from all over the world attend.
+It is highly recommended that technologists that are thoughtful about their craft and their place in the world – and/or that like the best beers from all over the world – attend.

 Is this another damned social media conference?

-If you’re able, plan to arrive the night before (Wed, 10/3) the conference: we’ll be hosting a pre-conference event which will include – obviously – good beer.
-The conference will be all day Thursday, with keynotes, sessions, breakouts and beer.
-At the conclusion of the event, you’re going to need to stay over: we’ll be hosting a multi-course beer tasting and dinner.
+The conference will be all day Thursday, with keynotes, sessions, breakouts.
+We will provide breakfast, lunch, snacks, and libations.
+At the conclusion of the event, we’ll be hosting a multi-course beer tasting and dinner.
 You will be treated to nothing less than the best beers from countries all over the world, many of which you cannot get anywhere else in the US.

-Great, we’re already receiving inquiries about it.
-There are multiple sponsorship opportunities still available.
-Email Stephen O’Grady (firstname.lastname@example.org) for more info about getting your brand in front of some of the best developers in the
+Great!
+Contact Juliane Leary for more info about getting your brand in front of some of the best technologists in the world.